We don’t need to teach our kids to code, we need to teach them how to dream – Startup Grind – Medium:

 Faith and hope cover "agility" from the other list.
 By accepting our true place in the universe, the things of this world can be considered in the perspective of God's perfect love and the fact of eternity.

-It all has a purpose, and that purpose is greater than me.
+It all has a purpose, and that purpose is greater than me. (although, God wants it to INCLUDE me!)

 - Hope -- Of redemption for me, redemption for those I love, and eventual redemption or re-perfection of the world and universe by a sovereign God.
 The story of life the universe and everything has a universal class happy ending, insured by God.